LukeCarrier/moodle-ubiquitous/_docs/getting-started/development/moodle.md

 └── Ubiquitous
 ```

-Start up all of the machines necessary for a testing environment:
+Start up all of the machines necessary for a development environment:

 ```
+$ vagrant up salt
-$ vagrant group up dev
+$ vagrant group up moodle
 ```

 The first time you start the servers, and whenever you make changes to the Salt states, you'll need to apply the states to the machines: